ZachHembree/BuildVision2/README.md

 #### Note:
 Some properties use fairly aggressive rounding/clamping for their values, so some settings may not change at all unless you use the multipliers; projectors, in particular, suffer from this problem.

+### Settings Menu:
+Build Vision now makes use of the Text Hud API's Mod Menu.
+The Mod Menu is an in-game settings menu through which you can configure text and background colors, UI size, change your property multipliers, set key binds as well as a few other settings.
+Fair warning, the shading on the settings menu can make it hard to see in daylight, so I'd try to only use it indoors if I were you.

 ## Chat Commands:
 All chat commands must begin with “/bv2” and are not case-sensitive.
 The arguments following “/bv2” can be separated either by whitespace, a comma, semicolon or pipe character.
 Whatever floats your boat, just make sure there’s something between them.